Installation & Setup: Getting Started with Hawthorn

 If you receive this error message, please be sure that you're installing the ZIPPED file titled "hawthorn.zip".

-Hawthorn has the option to create 4 different post formats: standard, gallery, video, and audio.
+Hawthorn has the possibility to create 4 different types of posts: standard, gallery, video, and audio.

 To create a new post, go to WordPress Dashboard > Posts > Add New.